-Even if you’re not caught, you may not be helping your case for admission.
 The point of application essays is to help admissions officers get to know the student, and if someone else writes the essay, the student’s voice is missing from that application.
-If you don’t write your own essays, you also miss out on the opportunity to engage in the self-examination that is part of the college application process and helps you clarify your goals.
+If students don’t write their own essays, they also miss out on the opportunity to engage in the self-examination that is part of the college application process and helps them clarify their goals.
 Students who prepare their own applications tend to feel more confident about their ability to handle their lives, and that will help them be successful once they are in college.

 Ethical shortcuts don’t start with college applications.
 There is an epidemic of cheating in high school.
 Students who are anxious to get into “good” colleges are under a lot of pressure, and it can be very tough to resist the temptation to cheat.
 If everyone else is doing it, students can fear being at a disadvantage if they don’t cheat.
 Even strong students who don’t need to cheat might fear being labeled selfish if they don’t share the answers to a biology test.

 We need to be careful about the messages we send to kids.
 That father who wanted to know how to get around the early decision rules is letting his kids know that cheating is okay.
 It’s not just about getting into college.
 Do we need more generations of business leaders who will take shortcuts when it comes to financial responsibilities or product safety?